d12frosted/elpa-mirror/stable-melpa/docker-readme.txt

-;;; Commentary:

-;; This package allows you to manipulate docker images, containers & more from Emacs.
+This package allows you to manipulate docker images, containers & more from Emacs.